Should I Get an Electric Wheelchair or Mobility Scooter?

 For outdoor use, you'll need a mobility device that:

 Taking all of these factors into account, heavy-duty, four-wheel electric scooters are often the best choice for outdoor use as they offer excellent stability and higher speeds.
-The top-tier mobility scooters at Mobility Plus Colorado in Denver, for example, can reach speeds of up to 5mph and drive for up to 15 miles on a single charge.
+The top-tier mobility scooters at our showrooms in Denver and Boulder, for example, reach speeds of up to 18 mph and drive for up to 15 miles on a single charge.

-To offer a comparison, the rental electric wheelchair at Mobility Plus has a maximum speed of 3.5 mph and a driving range of 10 miles.
+To offer a comparison, our rental electric wheelchair has a maximum speed of 3.5 mph and a driving range of 31 miles.
 While you might not want to drive this model on the road due to the lower speed, it's definitely sufficient for heavy, frequent outdoor use if your physical limitations would make a mobility scooter unsuitable.

 Transportability